Skip to main content

 Source: North Carolina State Extension; University of Arizona Cooperative Extension

-Budget Grower's Solution White on Black Plastic Mulch (4 ft x 100 ft, 1.0 mil) 1.0 mil embossed white-on-black mulch film at home-garden roll size.
+Budget White-on-Black Plastic Mulch (4 ft x 100 ft, 1.0 mil) 1.0 mil embossed white-on-black mulch film at home-garden roll size.
 The white-up face reflects sunlight and reduces soil temperature 5 to 20 degrees F per NCSU; the black-down face suppresses weeds and prevents light from reaching the soil.
 Same proven Grower's Solution film used in our black/red mulch picks.
 View on Amazon paid link SoilStack earns a small commission from qualifying Amazon purchases at no extra cost to you.
 Commissions help keep the site free and ad-free.
 We only recommend products that match published extension-service specs.
-Best value Grower's Solution Silver Metallic Plastic Mulch (4 ft x 100 ft, 1.0 mil) 1.0 mil embossed silver metallic mulch film.
+Best value Silver Reflective Plastic Mulch (4 ft x 100 ft, 1.0 mil) 1.0 mil embossed silver metallic mulch film.
 Silver provides about 6 degrees F of soil cooling per NCSU plus documented aphid and thrips repellency from the reflective surface — a dual benefit white-on-black does not offer.
 Best for desert and high-heat zones where pest pressure is also a concern.
 View on Amazon paid link SoilStack earns a small commission from qualifying Amazon purchases at no extra cost to you.
 Commissions help keep the site free and ad-free.
 We only recommend products that match published extension-service specs.
-Premium Grower's Solution Silver Metallic Plastic Mulch (4 ft x 250 ft, 1.0 mil) Same silver metallic film at 2.5x the length for only a few dollars more.
+Premium Silver Reflective Plastic Mulch (4 ft x 250 ft, 1.0 mil) Same silver metallic film at 2.5x the length for only a few dollars more.
 Better per-foot economics for gardeners with multiple beds or planning multiple seasons of use.
 Store unused portion rolled and dry between seasons.
 View on Amazon paid link SoilStack earns a small commission from qualifying Amazon purchases at no extra cost to you.
 Commissions help keep the site free and ad-free.
 We only recommend products that match published extension-service specs.

 Get Zone 9A updates when timing matters